I was raised to value nutrition, fitness, personal growth, curiosity, creativity, the arts, and a deep respect and fascination for Nature.

 I then found the Acupressure Institute in Berkeley, where I was gifted a session of Shiatsu, Tui Na and Jin Shin by a student.
 By the end, I found myself in a profoundly sublime transcendental state that revealed a whole new dimension of reality I never knew existed that felt strangely familiar, and rang my entire being like a thunderbolt of clarity and absolute certainty that this was the Life Path I was destined to take.

-At 21, I moved to Berkeley to complete 1,000 hours at the Acupressure Institute in Traditional Chinese Medicine, Eastern and Western modalities of Therapeutic Bodywork, and Complimentary Healing practices.
+At 21, I moved to Berkeley to complete 1,000 hours at the Acupressure Institute in Traditional Chinese Medicine (TCM), Taoist Philosophy, Eastern and Western modalities of Therapeutic Bodywork and Complimentary Healing practices.

 I began my professional practice in 1995 and continued exploring ways to improve the human condition.

 The Taoist concept of how our environment affects our mind and body compelled me to advocate Healthy Environmental Stewardship to support human health and wellbeing.

 An example of this was spearheading San Francisco's first biodiesel co-op in 2003 to curb use of fossil fuels, CO2 emissions, global warming, and conflict related to oil trade.